alan-turing-institute/climate-informatics-2024/speakers.md

 ---

-We are excited to host a wonderful list of speakers for Climate Informatics 2024.
+We are excited to host a wonderful collection of speakers for Climate Informatics 2024.
 They will be contributing to Keynotes, Panel Discussions, and Research Talks.

-Click on a speaker below to see their bio. <mark> Abstract details coming soon!</mark>
+Click on a speaker below to see their bio and talk abstracts.

 <br>